SerjiVutinss/Message-Digest-5-C/OVERVIEW.md

 </center>

 #### Block
-The input message is broken into chunks(blocks) of 512 bits in size.
+The input message is broken into chunks (blocks) of 512 bits in size.
 More on this is the Padding section.

 #### Word
 As outlined above, the internal state is maintained as a four-word buffer, i.e. 4 x 32-bit words to give an internal state size of 128 bits.

+#### Rounds
-* Rounds - the number of rounds of calculations to be peformed in the algorithm 64 tounds are used here although it can also be thought of as 4 stages of 16 similar operations.
+The number of rounds of calculations to be peformed in the algorithm.
+64 rounds are used here although it can also be thought of as 4 stages of 16 similar operations.

 ### Steps